• Skip to primary navigation

 For those who want to substitute corn syrup for maltose, it can be done by equalizing their quantities, as maltose is twice as sweet as corn syrup.

-An alternate approach would be to enhance the flavor of the corn syrup with some molasses or brown sugar while reducing the quantity at the same time, but experimenting to find the right mix is recommended before using it in recipes.
+An alternate approach would be to improve the flavor of the corn syrup with some molasses or brown sugar while reducing the quantity at the same time, but experimenting to find the right mix is recommended before using it in recipes.

 5 - Maple Syrup